prkumar/uplink/docs/source/user/quickstart.rst

 Header Manipulation
 ===================

-You can set static headers for a method using the :py:class:`~uplink.headers` decorator.
+You can set static headers for a method using the :py:class:`@headers <uplink.headers>` decorator.

 .. code-block:: python